soumyajit4419/AI_For_Social_Good/README.md

 ## Getting Started

 The rise of social media and online communities creates safe and anonymous spaces for individuals to share their thoughts about their mental health and express their feelings and sufferings in online communities.
-In order to prevent suicide, it is necessary to detect suicide-related posts and users' suicide ideation in cyberspace by natural language processing methods.
-I focused on the online community called Reddit and the social networking website Twitter, and classify users' posts with potential suicide and without suicidal risk through texts features processing , machine learning and deep learning based methods.
+To prevent suicide, it is necessary to detect suicide-related posts and user's suicide ideation in cyberspace by natural language processing methods.
+I focused on the online community called Reddit and the social networking website Twitter, and classify user's posts with potential suicide and without suicidal risk through text features processing, machine learning, and deep learning based methods.

 ## Datasets

 Collected two sets of data from Reddit and Twitter.
 The Reddit data set includes (2958) suicidal ideation samples and a number of non-suicide texts (5381).
-The Twitter dataset has totally (3000) tweets with suicidal ideation.
+The Twitter dataset has a total (3000) tweets with suicidal ideation.
-Reddit Data was scraped from subreddits like 'suicide watch' ,'depression', 'anxiety' etc.
-Twitter data was collected by quering keywords like 'end my life', 'die' etc.
+Reddit Data was scraped from subreddits like 'suicide watch', 'depression', 'anxiety' etc. Twitter data was collected by querying keywords like 'end my life', 'die' etc.

 **The Twitter word cloud (left) and Reddit word cloud (right) are shown as follow:**